audisto/data-downloader/README.md

 ### Example: Download all 30x Redirects, but add target links

-Download the 301, 302, etc. by using a command line with the proper user & file options similar to the Audisto export dialogue and manually add the links-mode parameter (or switch the mode in the web interface) and add the `--filter=type:30x`
+Download the 301, 302, etc. by using a command line with the proper user and file options similar to the Audisto export dialogue and manually add the links mode parameter (or switch the mode in the web interface) and than add the filter using `--filter=type:30x`.

 ```shell
 data-downloader [OPTIONS] --mode=links --filter=type:30x